orenaksakal/personal-blog/content/blog/Default-Parameters-In-ES6/index.md

 There are still few things we should be aware of while using default parameters in ES6

-#### DEFAULT PARAMETERS ARE ASSIGNED ONLY IF ARGUMENT IS UNDEFINED !
+**DEFAULT PARAMETERS ARE ASSIGNED ONLY IF ARGUMENT IS UNDEFINED IN ES6 !**

 #### YOU CAN ASSIGN FUNCTION INVOCATIONS TO DEFAULT PARAMETERS
 ```js
     function isRequired(field){